E-mail: [email protected]

 A widely published analyst in Germany, Israel and the U.S., Dr. Lin has been a key author of the annual China file for Jane’s Chemical, Biological, Radiological and Nuclear Intelligence Centre at IHS Jane’s, and her papers have been cited in publications such as the Korea Herald, Asia Times, Wall Street Journal, Los Angeles Times, CNN, Al Jazeera, Gulf News, Hurriyet Daily and Jerusalem Post.

-- “The Repercussions of Turkey-China Relations on its Transatlantic Relations” in Turkey and Transatlantic Relations, Sasha Toperich & Aylin Unver Noi, eds., Center for Transatlantic Relations/Brookings Institute, September 26, 2017.
+- “The Repercussions of Turkey-China Relations on its Transatlantic Relations” in Turkey and Transatlantic Relations, Sasha Toperich & Aylin Unver Noi, eds., Center for Transatlantic Relations/Brookings Institution, November 28, 2017.

 - “China’s Emerging Role as a Security Provider in the Middle East–The EU’s Response” in EU-China Observer, Issue #2.16, College of Europe, July 2016.

 - “China’s Pivot West: Opportunities for Cooperative Security” in Alexander Moens and Brooke A. Smith-Windsor eds.
 NATO and Asia Pacific, Forum Paper 25, NATO Defense College, March 2016.

 - “The New Eurasian Embrace”in Niv Horesh ed, Toward Well-Oiled Relations?
-China’s Presence in the Middle East Following the Arab Spring, Palgrave Macmillan, November 2015.
+China’s Presence in the Middle East Following the Arab Spring (Palgrave Macmillan, 2015).

-- “The Dragon’s Rise in the Great Sea: China’s Interests in the Levant and the Eastern Mediterranean” in Spyridon N. Litsas and Aristotle Tziampiris eds, The Eastern Mediterranean in Transition: Multipolarity, Politics and Power, Routledge, April 2015.
+- “The Dragon’s Rise in the Great Sea: China’s Interests in the Levant and the Eastern Mediterranean” in Spyridon N. Litsas and Aristotle Tziampiris eds, The Eastern Mediterranean in Transition: Multipolarity, Politics and Power (Routledge, 2015).

 - Liberal Order in a Post Western World, 2013-2014 Transatlantic Academy Collaborative Report, by Trine Flockhart, Charles Kupchan, Christina Lin, Bartlomiej Nowak, Patrick Quirk, Lanxin Xiang, April 2014.